 Specifically, look for a VPN service provider that supports connection to multiple devices.
 It would be even better if it supports simultaneous connection to a desktop, smartphone, and tablet without consequences on speed.

 Lastly, consider your budget.
 While availing of additional features comes with a larger price tag, it doesn’t mean you should skimp on security measures.
-There are VPN service providers that offer affordable plans which include fundamental features of a VPN.
+There are VPN service providers that offer affordable plans that include fundamental features of a VPN.

 If you’re running a startup or a small business, look into cheaper deals — hopefully without compromising on encryption — and scale up as your business grows.
 At the end of the day, having a VPN is a good investment, but the expense has to be proportionate to your profit margin.